 Unbeatable arts and culture

 Fort Lauderdale isn’t known as the Venice of America just because of its canals.
 The city’s cultural diversity is owed to the settlers, travelers, and tourists who have passed through the South Florida gem, and its eclectic art scene can rival even the artsiest of Miami’s neighborhoods.
-The NSU Art Museum’s collection of 6000+ works is just a few short blocks from The Edge by Common, and for those interested in FTL’s history the Stranahan House–the city’s oldest standing residence–isn’t much further.
+The NSU Art Museum’s collection of 6000+ works is the perfect place to spend an afternoon, and for those interested in FTL’s history the Stranahan House–the city’s oldest standing residence — isn’t much further.